 Many people feel daunted at the prospect of making a complaint.
 They may be unsure how to go about it, or how best to put their case.
-The Council has a positive approach to complaints and will encourage people to seek the support of friends or other advocates such as Citizens Advice Bureau.
-The council will assist people in finding such support.
+The Council has a positive approach to complaints and will encourage people to seek the support of friends or other advocates such as Citizens Advice.
+The council will assist people with signposting to relevant support agencies that may be able to assist.
 The Council will also give assistance to people who have difficulty with written or spoken English and to disabled people.